mrmhodak/buildtest/index.rst

 buildtest will focus on the following key elements

-        1. Provide a test toolkit with test examples for all HPC apps
+        1. Provide a test toolkit with  examples for verifying software stack
-        2. Provide quick means for doing functional testing
+        2. Ability to share test toolkit with the HPC community
+        3. Parameterize tests and jobs for OpenMP, MPI to observe relationship with varying process/thread configuration
-        3. Generate tests to be run with job scheduler to verify apps on all Nodes
+        4. Generate tests to be run with job scheduler to verify apps work on all compute nodes
-        4. Provide performance metrics for tests scripts
+        5. Provide performance metrics for tests scripts
-        5. Integrate application benchmarks to buildtest for stress testing
+        6. Integrate application benchmarks to buildtest for stress testing
+        7. Generate report for each test used for post-processing

 What is buildtest?
 ------------------

-buildtest is a python script that can generate self-contained testscripts in shellscript (.sh).
+buildtest is a python script that can generate self-contained testscripts in shellscript.
 The test scripts can be run independently but they are designed to work in CMake_ CTest Framework.

 buildtest can do the following: